chamilo/docs/teacher-guide/interactivity_tests/adding_questions_to_the_test.md

 ![](../../.gitbook/assets/images50%20%282%29.png)

-_Illustration 48: Exercises – Question types_
+_Illustration: Exercises – Question types_

 Questions are created using an on-line form which differs according to the question type.
 The following subsections describe each form in detail.
 Completion of the forms is quite intuitive.
 The following general points regarding the completion of the on-line forms apply to all or most types of question: